abhinawagoo/voice-agent-ai/README.md

 # Voice Agent AI

-AI-driven voice agent for inbound and outbound calls, lead generation, and appointment booking.
+This project is an AI-powered voice assistant for real estate cold calling, using Node.js and Express.js.